- 1 cup butter, softened

 - For frosting, in a small bowl, beat confectioners' sugar, extract and enough milk to reach a piping consistency.
-If two colors of frosting are desired, transfer half of the frosting to another bowl; tint with food coloring.
+If two colors of frosting are desired, transfer half of the frosting to another bowl and tint with a different food coloring.

 - Cut a small hole in a corner of a food-safe plastic bag; fill with frosting.
 Pipe scarves on snowmen.
 Use frosting to attach chocolate kisses for hats.
 Yield: 4 dozen.

 "Didn't like this recipe at all. didn't have good taste.
 They spread out and I had fat snowmen, Will not make agan"